 For doctors trying to diagnose seizures, this can present a challenge, especially if they were unable to see the event first-hand.
 It’s only by studying the electrical activity in the brain during an event that a doctor can differentiate between what is and isn’t a seizure.

 Events that are not seizures

-Non-epileptic seizures (NES) are characterized by events that resemble epileptic seizures but are not caused by epileptic activity in the brain.
+Non-epileptic attack disorder (NEAD) is characterised by events that resemble epileptic seizures but are not caused by epileptic activity in the brain.
 Some non-epileptic events are thought to have a psychological basis.